 Changing The Narrative On Race & Size

 His success as a Black, undersized, dual-threat quarterback has shattered any myth about the viability of such quarterbacks and he’s done more to usher out the era of the drop back, pocket QB than anyone.
 Diminutive signal callers like Kyler Murray and Baker Mayfield would never have gotten a sniff if Wilson didn’t breakthrough as a third-round draft choice in 2012.
 The Black quarterback explosion that saw a record 10 Black quarterbacks start for NFL teams in Week 1 can be attributed largely to the success of Wilson who was at one time the only superstar Black QB in the league, along with Cam Newton.

 When Doug Williams broke the NFL quarterback barrier by winning the Super Bowl over a powerful Denver Broncos team led by John Elway in 1988, he automatically became a cultural symbol of excellence and further proof that the myth about the intellectual ineptitude of the Black quarterback was a load of racist bunk.

-The world would have to wait 25 years to see another Black signal-caller raise the Lombardi Trophy in the air, as a young, underrated and underappreciated Wilson led Seattle to the promised land.
+The world would have to wait 25 years to see another Black signal-caller raise the Lombardi Trophy in the air, as a young, underrated and underappreciated Wilson led Seattle to the promised land in 2013.

 Together, they have been to the top of the mountain and the bottom.
 Russ still plays with a chip on his shoulder that will never go away.